 Ditch student loan debt for good.

-Relief for Federal Student Loans
+What Relief Options are Available for Federal Student Loans?

-Federal student loan borrowers can also temporarily pause payments by requesting a deferment or forbearance.
+Federal student loan borrowers can temporarily pause payments by requesting a deferment or forbearance.
 You might qualify if you’re still in school at least part-time, unable to find a full-time job, facing high medical expenses, or dealing with another financial hardship.
 The type of loan held by the borrower will determine whether they can apply for a deferment or forbearance.

-In rare cases, certain loans can be canceled or discharged, if your school closes while you’re enrolled or you are permanently disabled.
+In rare cases, certain loans can be canceled or discharged if your school closes while you’re enrolled or you are permanently disabled.
 For obvious reasons, these aren’t options to count on, so you can assume your loans will be sticking with you.

 There are serious financial repercussions for defaulting on a student loan.